afpangestu/API-Testing/README.md

 ## Introduction

 Test automation is the process of using software tools and frameworks to automate test execution, compare actual outcomes to expected outcomes, and generate test reports.
-This helps to increase efficiency, accuracy, and repeatability of testing processes, as well as reducing the time and costs associated with manual testing. <br><br>In here we are going to test SWAG Labs (Sauce Demo - https://www.saucedemo.com).
-We are going to use tools and test frameworks like TestNG with Selenium for the automation.
-This project focuses on automating tests for the Swag Labs website using Selenium.
+This helps to increase efficiency, accuracy, and repeatability of testing processes, as well as reducing the time and costs associated with manual testing. <br><br>In here we are going to Second Hand Endpoint (https://secondhand.binaracademy.org).
+This project focuses on API automating tests for the Second Hand API Endpoint using python.

 ## Scope

 The project covers the following areas of the Swag Labs website:

-- Login page
+- Authentication (POST Registration, POST Login)
-- Navigation Bar
+- Categories (GET List Categories, GET Category by id)
-- Footer Bar
+- Offers (POST Offers, GET List Offers, PUT Update Offer)
-- Home page, including product list and product detail.
+- Products (POST Product, GET List Product, GET List Product by id, PUT Update Product, DELETE Product)
-- Checkout product
+- Profiles (PUT Update Profile, GET Profile)

 ## Features